nortikin/sverchok/docs/nodes/transforms/noise_displace.rst

 .. image:: https://raw.githubusercontent.com/vicdoval/sverchok/docs_images/images_for_docs/transforms/noise_displace/noise_displace_blender_sverchok_example_4.png

-One matrix per point can be passed if the matrix list is wrapped, note that the "Flat Output" checkbox of the matrix in is un-checked
+One matrix per point can be passed if the matrix list is wrapped, note that the "Flat Output" checkbox of the matrix in is un-checked.

 For the custom noises:

 .. image:: https://raw.githubusercontent.com/vicdoval/sverchok/docs_images/images_for_docs/transforms/noise_displace/noise_displace_blender_sverchok_example_8.png